andy489/Parking_Lot/README.md

 - Global REST exception hanler; :heavy_check_mark:
 - Reset payment reports and write current state into CSV file (log files); :heavy_check_mark:
-- Custom request with query parameters. :heavy_check_mark:
+- Custom request with request parameters for searchig cars with specified prefixes of their registration number. :heavy_check_mark:
+  - Example: "http://localhost:8080/reports/with?prefix=CB,CA" will return all vehicles registered in Sofia who used the parking lot.
 **NB**: Postman collections and DB structure are added in the project repo.

 **Project structure**: